 Soda to Quench the Thirst

 It’s typical to see Coke on sale one week and Pepsi on sale the next.
-In either case, soda companies (both big brands and smaller outfits) often use end caps to remind customers of their thirst, whether the soda’s on sale or not.
+In either case, soda companies (both big brands and smaller outfits) often use end cap display stands to remind customers of their thirst, whether the soda’s on sale or not.
 The end of a snack aisle is an ideal location.
 What goes better with a salty snack than a fizzy soda, after all?